twoBirds/twobirds-core/README.md

 - component style web programming
 - distributed programming
 - async on demand loading, recursive
-- web-component programming, defining repository objects
+- web-component programming

 ## Status:

 - core API stable
 - Best Practices stable but not documented yet.
-FAQ and BP docs coming soon.
+FAQ and Tutorials coming soon I hope.

 ## History

 - twoBirds was created 2004 to be able to build a complex web application for an insurance company (similar to google calc, which came later).
-- It was meant to be a Web Component Framework from the beginning.
+- It was meant to be a Web Component Framework from the beginning, and was said to be one since 2007.
 - It was first made public as V2 in 2007 ( [Ajaxian](http://ajaxian.com/archives/twobirds-lib-20-released) and sorry for the character mess there, the page is outdated obviously ).
-- It was constantly under development.
+- It was constantly under development, though I had to earn some money from time to time.

 ## I dont want to read a lot - give me a kick-start